EpsilonZ/CityVisualizer/README.md

 __Note that this could be done at 3. step before executing adding labels to the citizens to not visualize it but this doesn't affect much the execution!__ Also, note that because the assigning of not visualizing and visualizing each step varies so at the congested zones you might see sort of blinking!

-Our visualization application will have the following features:
+Our visualization application will have the following UI features so the user can interact with the visualization:

  1. __Faster__.
 This will accelerate the day we're simulating.
  2. __Slower__.
 This will decrease the speed of the day we're simulating.